gitter-lab/SINGE/README.md

 SINGE(Data,gene_list,outdir,hyperparameter_file)
 ```
 #### Example
-`SINGE_Example.m` demonstrates a simple example with two hyperparameter sets and two replicates.
+`SINGE_Example.m` demonstrates a simple example with the hyperparameters specified in `default_hyperparameters.txt`.
 It runs SINGE on `data1/X_SCODE_data` and writes the results to the `Output` directory.

 ### Compiled MATLAB code with R2018a runtime